freewind/idea-remote-pair/README.md

 The task does 2 things:

-1. Convert the project into an IDEA plugin plugin by modifing `.idea/modules/idea-remote-pair.iml`
+1. Convert the project into an IDEA plugin plugin by modifying `.idea/modules/idea-remote-pair.iml`
-2. Add a configuration for running this plugin by modifing the `.idea/workspace.xml`
+2. Add a configuration for running this plugin by modifying the `.idea/workspace.xml`

-The task does the convertion only when necessary.
+The task does the conversion only when necessary.
 If you run it again, it may print:

 ```
 Already applied, skip